hschwaiger-usgs/volcano-ash3d/README.md

 `sudo apt install zip`
 `sudo apt install gnuplot`
 `sudo apt install plplot`

+Note that these particular package names are the distribution packages for the latest versions of RedHat and Ubuntu at the time of writing.
+There may be slight variations to these names for older or newer systems.
+If you prefer managing libraries either within a conda environment or via modules, you will likely have to edit both `makefile` and `make_gfortran` (or whichever include file you need for the compiler you are using), in order for the compiler to find the needed libraries and include files.
+If you use modules, you will need to make sure that netcdf package you load (as well as eccodes, if desired) is built with the compiler you plan to use.

 ### Compiling Ash3d with the default settings
 Once the necessary USGS libraries and optional distribution packages are installed, Ash3d can